vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 ![image](/assets/2025-01-04/020.png)

-The second function "IsAlarmActive" doesn't take any parameters, but returns a boolean variable depending if the the number of seconds is greater than 0 (alarm is active) or not (no alarm is active).
+The second function, `IsAlarmActive`, doesn't take any parameters.
+It returns a boolean that specifies if the number of seconds remaining on the alarm is greater than 0 (alarm is active) or not (alarm is inactive).

 ![image](/assets/2025-01-04/030.png)